Azure/fta-internalbusinessapps/appmodernization/app-service/articles/function-app-service-static-ip.md

 ## Create an HTTP Trigger Function
 - Create an HTTP Triggger C# function with a nmae of your liking.
 - Use an App Service Hosting Plan SKU or Standard or Premimium, both support VNET integration.
-It is recommended to use Standard, as it is cheaper.
+You may use Standard plan for this set up, as it is cheaper.
-- Replace the out of the box code for the HTTP Trigger with the folowing code
+- Replace the out of the box code for the HTTP Trigger with the folowing code.

 ```` C#
 #r "Newtonsoft.Json"